johnsengendo/HSTGNN/README.md

 - `requirements.txt`: Python dependencies
 - `run_experiment.ps1`: simple PowerShell runner for the default single experiment

-## Before You Run Anything
+## Before Running Anything

-You must download the Internet Topology Zoo dataset and place it in the working directory using this exact folder layout:
+We download the Internet Topology Zoo dataset and place it in the working directory with this exact folder layout:

 `3D-internet-zoo-master/3D-internet-zoo-master/dataset (here: https://github.com/afourmy/3D-internet-zoo)`

-In other words, after downloading and extracting the topology archive, your project folder should contain:
+In other words, after downloading and extracting the topology archive, our project folder should contain:

 ```text
 your-working-directory/